FranklyGD/Spyro-Reignited-Trilogy-Asset-Replacement/docs/Level-Making/Blueprint-Info.md

 ## Ramp Tags

-### Ramp Types: [Basic]
-Use these ramp types if you just want a quick working ramp without any specifics.

 |          Actor Tag          | Jump Impulse<br />How far you will be thrown | Angle<br />How the ramp is angled | Height<br />Max height you can reach with this ramp |                           Comment                            |
 | :-------------------------: | :------------------------------------------: | :-------------------------------: | :-------------------------------------------------: | :----------------------------------------------------------: |
 |         LaunchRamp          |                     200                      |                30                 |                         50                          |         Regular ramp type with average launch speed.         |